 1. Who is Arianne Hartono?

-3. What notable achievements did Arianne Hartono have in college tennis?
+2. What are Arianne Hartono’s notable achievements in college tennis?

-While at the University of Mississippi, Hartono won the 2018 NCAA Division I Women’s Tennis Championship, becoming the first Dutch player to do so.
-She also received the Honda Sports Award for top female collegiate tennis player that year.
+Hartono won the 2018 NCAA Division I Women’s Tennis Championship, becoming the first Dutch player to achieve this.
+She also received the Honda Sports Award as the top female collegiate tennis player that year.

-7. What are some of Arianne Hartono’s personal interests?
+7. What are some career statistics for Arianne Hartono?

-10. What are Arianne Hartono’s best Grand Slam results?
+10. What are Arianne Hartono’s recent rankings and upcoming matches?